99Mariana/Understanding-SAP-ABAP/Data_Selection_Process.md

 - **COMMIT WORK Commands**: In some cases, these commands can help free up memory.
 - **Optimize SQL Queries**: Reduce the amount of data selected by handling only the necessary data.
 - **Create Decentralized/Parallel Processing**: Divide data processing into batches and execute them in parallel jobs.

-In the following sections, we will delve deeper into one of these proposed practices to better understand how they work and how to use them effectively.

 ### How To Use a Cursor?